Degis-Insurance/SmartContract-StyleGuide/HardhatStyleGuide.md

 Keeping `describe`, `it` and `expect` descriptions to the core expected behavior improves readability.
 Make sure that your assertions follow a natural language pattern.

-Keep it in present tense.
+Keep it in the present tense.

-Write all steps in third-person point of view.
+Write all steps from third-person point of view.

 `describe` words be Capitalized.
 `it` words should be lowercased.